Plagiatus/datapacks/super_sponge/README.md

 This datapack allows for the creation of super sponges that effectively remove all water in a large area.

+### Crafting

+_1.21 and above_
+Using 6 sponges and 3 nether stars in a crafting bench will give you the sponge.
+It's using vanilla recipes now, so it's easily adjustable.

+_1.20.4 and below_
 Craftable by default by throwing 6 regular sponges and 3 nether stars onto the ground together.
 Can easily be adjusted to whatever fits your servers needs.
 (If you need help with that, [feel free to reach out](http://plagiatus.net/#contact)).

 ## How to set up